jtheisen/reconciler/orm.md

     }
 ```

-(This is probablem is less of an issue in clients using type unsafe languages such as plain Javascript as then you're probably checking the `$type` property inside an `if` statement directly.
-It is a complication with typesafe clients that are generated from the model, however, such as `nswag` for the .NET/TypeScript ecosystem.)
+(This is less of an issue in clients using type-unsafe languages such as plain Javascript as then you're probably checking the `$type` property inside an `if` statement directly.
+It is a complication with typesafe clients that are generated from the model, however, such as `NSwag` for the .NET/TypeScript ecosystem.)